-WE WILL NEED ADDITIONAL FINANCING TO SUPPORT OUR TECHNOLOGY DEVELOPMENT, ACQUIRING OR INVESTING IN NEW BUSINESSES AND ONGOING OPERATIONS.
+WE WILL NEED ADDITIONAL FINANCING TO SUPPORT OUR TECHNOLOGY DEVELOPMENT AND ONGOING OPERATIONS.

-We had cash of \$71,000, a net working capital deficit of approximately \$3.3 million and total indebtedness of \$2.6 million as ofDecember 31, 2011.
+We had cash of \$3.1 million, a net working capital deficit of approximately \$2.6 million and total indebtedness of \$2.5 million as of June 30, 2012.

-We will need to obtain additional financing to implement our business plan, service our debt repayments (including \$650,000 due to James Gingo on June 8, 2012 related to the acquisition on TransTech) and acquire new businesses.
+We will need to obtain additional financing to implement our business plan and service our debt repayments.
 There can be no assurance that we will be able to secure funding, or that if such funding is available, the terms or conditions would be acceptable to us.
-If the Company is unable to obtain additional financing, we may need to restructure our operations, divest all or a portion of our business or file for bankruptcy.
+If the Company is unable to obtain additional financing, we may need to restructure our operations, or divest all or a portion of our business.